moses-b-alexander/stgnn-aqf-praxis/readme.md

 Each model architecture consists of four stages:

-* **Positional Encoding (optional)**: Applied to raw features using either additive or concatenative fusion to enhance input representation, prior to the spatial component
+* **Positional Encoding**: Applied to raw features using either additive or concatenative fusion to enhance input representation, prior to the spatial component
 * **Spatial Component**: One of GraphConv, DiffusionConv, or GATConv
 * **Temporal Component**: One of RNN, GRU, or LSTM
-* **Attention (optional)**: Applied after the temporal component to refine joint spatiotemporal representation; followed by a linear decoder
+* **Attention**: Applied after the temporal component to refine joint spatiotemporal representation; followed by a linear decoder

-Model variants differ in positional encoding strategy, spatial-temporal combinations, and whether attention is applied.
+Model variants differ in positional encoding strategy, spatial-temporal component combinations, and whether the bidimensional attention mechanism is applied.
 The hyperparameter definitions remain the same throughout.

 ---